Jay2645/Unreal-Polygonal-Map-Gen/README.md

 ![Output](https://cloud.githubusercontent.com/assets/2058763/23337305/cff8818e-fb9d-11e6-9290-b3c82c3bb004.jpg)

+#Example Project

+An example project using this system [can be found here](https://github.com/Jay2645/UnrealPolygonalMapGenExample).

 #Changes from Source Article

 There have been a few changes from the ActionScript source.
 There's nothing too drastic, just a couple changes for better ease-of-use: